B2B marketers, take note: video is here to stay.

 Walmart innovates with live video by hosting a weekly game show called “Price Check Live.”
 Beyond its entertainment value, “Price Check Live” represents well-conceived content marketing that advances objectives across the marketing funnel.

-Whether your videos are pre-recorded, live or both, here are some best practices to maximize the ROI of your video content.
+Whether your videos are recorded, livestreamed, or you send a piece of content through the entire record, edit, publish, and livestream lifecycle, here are some best practices to maximize the ROI of your video content.

-Calculate your campaign costs: Before producing video, you need to calculate the total projected costs for the campaign.
+Calculate your campaign costs: Before creating video, you need to calculate the total projected costs for the campaign.
 This includes the cost to make videos and promote them.

 Define your KPIs: Nail down your success metrics, which can be a goal for the number of subscribers, website traffic, leads, or sales you’d like to achieve.
 For example, how many leads or sales do you need from your video content to call it a success?
 Take into account the total amount of money you are putting into producing and promoting your video, and the cost of each sale.